nytimes/kyt/docs/commands.md

 ## lint

 The `lint` command lints all files in the `src/` directory using ESLint.
-During `setup`, an `.eslintrc` is copied into the root of your app.
+During `setup`, an `.eslintrc.json` file is copied into the root of your app which extends kyt's base configuration.
 You can add or update any rules in this file.

-kyt's ESLint config extends [Airbnb](https://github.com/airbnb/javascript) with a few overrides.
+kyt's base ESLint config extends [Airbnb](https://github.com/airbnb/javascript) with a few overrides.
+You can find kyt's base ESLint configuration [here](/config/.eslintrc.json).

 ## lint-style

 The `lint-style` command uses Stylelint to lint all files in the `src/` directory.
-By convention, it look for files with a `.css` or `.scss` extension.
+By convention, it looks for files with a `.css` or `.scss` extension.
-During `setup`, a `.stylelintrc` is copied into the root of your app that is pre-configured with defaults for CSS/Sass Modules.
-You can add or update any of the [Stylelint rules](http://stylelint.io/user-guide/rules/) in your `.stylelintrc`.
+During `setup`, a `.stylelintrc.json` is copied into the root of your app that extends kyt's base configuration, pre-configured with [config-standard](https://github.com/stylelint/stylelint-config-standard) with some overrides for CSS/Sass Modules.
+You can find kyt's base Stylelint configuration [here](/config/.stylelintrc.json).
+You can add or update any of the [Stylelint rules](http://stylelint.io/user-guide/rules/) in your `.stylelintrc.json`.

 ## proto